Early diagnosis is crucial, but identification without meaningful access to services is an empty effort.

 The evidence supporting early identification and intervention to address the needs of young children with developmental delays is clear and unequivocal.
 Early intervention can have a profound impact on the quality of life for children and their families; the key to success is early screening, detection, and treatment.
 Absent these vital services, children frequently enter school requiring more intensive and costly support, and generally never catch up to their peers.

-Nationally, Easter Seals estimates that of the five million children under age five at risk for developmental delay, only one million, or 20%, are identified and receive needed early intervention services prior to beginning school.
-Generally, only those with the highest need, who meet federal IDEA or Individuals with Disabilities Education Act criteria (a 25% delay in 2 or more areas or a 50% delay in one area), receive services through their local school system.
+Nationally Easter Seals estimates, of the five million children under age five at risk for developmental delay, only one million or 20% are identified and receive needed early intervention services prior to beginning school.
+Generally, only those with the highest need, who meet federal IDEA or Individuals with Disabilities Education Act criteria (a 25% delay in two or more areas or a 50% delay in one area), receive services through their local school system.

 Sprouts is UNIQUE, as a therapy provider.
 As a nonprofit, we have the opportunity to utilize a multidisciplinary approach to working with young children.
 In addition to speech and occupational therapy services, our team includes child development specialists, licensed clinical social workers, and a developmental pediatrician; providing a more comprehensive approach to the assessment and treatment of a child’s developmental needs.